Regularized $\zeta_{\Delta}(1)$ for Polyhedra: Computing of for self-adjoint extensions of symmetric Laplacian on a tetrahedron with conical angles

-\begin{rem} In \cite{Okikitorus} it was stated that, for a given area, $reg\zeta_{\Delta_\mathbb{T}}(1)$ attains (global) minimum at the hexagonal torus $\tau=\frac{1+i\sqrt{3}}{2}$.
-The latter statement essentially coincides with claim of Osgood, Philips and Sarnak (see \cite{OPS1}, Lemma 4.1 and a numerical evidence given on p.
-206) concerning the global maximum (at $\tau=\frac{1+i\sqrt{3}}{2}$) of the function $f(\tau)= \Im \tau |\eta(\tau)|^4$ on the fundamental domain of the modular group.
-It is interesting to notice that, although the graph of the function $f$ (which can be obtained, using a modern laptop, in a minute, see, e. g., \cite{KleinKokKor}, Fig. 2 on page 78) shows the spectacular global maximum at $\frac{1+i\sqrt{3}}{2}$, the formal mathematical proof of the latter {\it global} maximality, to the best of our knowledge, is still lacking. \end{rem}
+\begin{Remark} In \cite{Okikitorus}, it was stated that, for a given area, $\operatorname{reg}\zeta_{\Delta_\mathbb{T}}(1)$ attains (global) minimum at the hexagonal torus \smash{$\tau=\frac{1+{\rm i}\sqrt{3}}{2}$}.
+The latter statement essentially coincides with claim of Osgood, Phillips and Sarnak (see \cite[Lemma~4.1 and a numerical evidence given on p.~206]{OPS1}) concerning the global maximum \big(at \smash{$\tau=\frac{1+{\rm i}\sqrt{3}}{2}$}\big) of the function $f(\tau)= \operatorname{Im} \tau |\eta(\tau)|^4$ on the fundamental domain of the modular group.
+It is interesting to notice that, although the graph of the function~$f$ (which can be obtained, using a modern laptop, in a minute, see, e.g., \cite[Figure~2, p.~78]{KleinKokKor}) shows the spectacular global maximum at \smash{$\frac{1+{\rm i}\sqrt{3}}{2}$}, the formal mathematical proof of the latter {\it global} maximality, to the best of our knowledge, is still lacking. \end{Remark}

-\begin{rem} The global maximality at $\frac{1+i\sqrt{3}}{2}$ of the function $f$ from the previous remark would imply that among tetrahedrons with conical angles $\pi$ and with given area, the {\rm(}global{\rm)} minimum of $reg\zeta_{\Delta_4}(1)$ is attained at the regular tetrahedron. \end{rem}
+\begin{Remark} The global maximality at \smash{$\frac{1+{\rm i}\sqrt{3}}{2}$} of the function $f$ from the previous remark would imply that among tetrahedrons with conical angles $\pi$ and with given area, the (global) minimum of $\operatorname{reg}\zeta_{\Delta_4}(1)$ is attained at the regular tetrahedron. \end{Remark}

-\subsection{Calculation of $reg\zeta(1)$ for self-adjoint extensions of Laplacian on $\mathscr{T}$.}
+\subsection{Calculation of $\boldsymbol{\operatorname{reg}\zeta(1)}$ for self-adjoint extensions of Laplacian on $\boldsymbol{\mathscr{T}}$}